 Contributors include: Leila Aboulela, Gillian Allnutt, Damian Barr, Noam Chomsky, Rishi Dastidar, Peter Ho Davies, Louise Doughty, Salena Godden, Colin Grant, Sam Guglani, Matt Haig, Richard Holloway, Aamer Hussein, Anjali Joseph, A. L. Kennedy, Joanne Limburg, Rachel Mann, Tiffany Murray, Sara Novic, Edward Platt, Alex Preston, Tom Shakespeare, Kamila Shamsie, Will Storr, Preti Taneja and Marina Warner.

-Profits from the book will be donated to Stop Hate UK, which works to raise awareness of hate crime and encourage its reporting, and Refugee Action, which provides advice and support to refugees and asylum seekers in the UK.
+All net profits from the book are being donated to Stop Hate UK, which works to raise awareness of hate crime and encourage its reporting, and Refugee Action, which provides advice and support to refugees and asylum seekers in the UK.

 This is a fascinating and challenging collection of work exploring what it means to be ‘other’, whether by virtue of ethnicity, faith, health or the thousand ways we can be isolated by identity and experience.
 I cannot think of a time in living memory when this book would have been more urgent or more necessary.Sarah Perry

 How do we live with the self that we’ve lost, or how do we dignify others with undue self-regard?
 These are some of the ambitious contemplations examined by the profound, the witty and tender accounts in Others.Daljit Nagra

 There are some books which are necessary and there are some which are enjoyable and heart wrenching and wonderful; this is all of these things.
 A book to give to everyone you love.Daisy Johnson